Catherine Greathead1

 #3135, b.
 1861, d.
 November 1914

-Relationship=5th great-granddaughter of Thomas Greathead.
+5th great-granddaughter of Thomas Greathead

-- Appears on charts:
+Appears on charts:

-- Chart 2: Lifeboat and 1820 settlers Greathead families
+Chart 2 - Lifeboat and 1820 settlers Greathead families

 Susannah Mary Greathead was born in 1861 in St Vincent, West Indies.1,2 She was the daughter of John Greathead and Sarah Miles.
 The family returned to British Guiana when Susannah was just over a year old.
-Susannah Mary Greathead married Griffith Hampden Jones, son of William Jones and Elizabeth Edwards, on 8 June 1881 in Georgetown, British Guiana, by her father the Weslyan Minister when about she was about 19 years old.1,2,3 She died in November 1914.1
+Susannah Mary Greathead married Griffith Hampden Jones, son of William Jones and Elizabeth Edwards, on 8 June 1881 in Georgetown, British Guiana, by her father the Weslyan Minister when about she was about 19 years old.1,2,3 Susannah died in November 1914.1

 Children of Susannah Mary Greathead and Griffith Hampden Jones